kawtikat/Eightyfication/README.md

 interface done - just double click on exe(at bin/Release/net4.8-windows/batterything.exe)

+For those who do not own ASUS gaming laptops.
 My broke ass uses a low end laptop that doesn't come with this funcitonality which stops your charging at 80%(Not charging your battery to 100% will increase its life).